What are Derivatives?

 Derivatives trading

 In general, it is safe to say that trading in derivatives should be left to professionals and highly experienced investors.
-Leverage allows for huge profits when things go well, but for large losses or even bankruptcy when things go wrong.
-Private investors are advised to first use virtual derivatives with a software program to practice "dry" derivatives trading because while this financial instrument promises high potential profits, losses can often be unlimited.
+Leverage allows for huge profits when things go well, but for huge losses or even bankruptcy when things go wrong.
+Private investors are advised to first use virtual derivatives with a software program to practice "dry" derivatives trading, because while this financial instrument promises high potential profits, losses can often be unlimited.

 Derivatives trading scandals

-Derivatives scandals are well known, such as the Vestia case, the Libor interest rate affair, Enron and the collapse of Barings Bank.
+Derivatives scandals are fairly well known, such as the Vestia case, the Libor interest rate affair, Enron and the collapse of Barings Bank.
 Popular derivatives can be purchased on a stock exchange or over the counter (OTC derivatives, between two investing parties).
-The first form is standardized, while OTC is a bespoke deal.
+The former form is standardized, while OTC is a bespoke deal.

 Warren Buffett, the legendary stock trader, said of derivatives that they were "financial weapons of mass destruction" and that the so-called "mark to model" (pricing model) was a "mark to myth" in the case of derivatives.
 "The big short" is a movie set just before the credit crisis.
-It is an amusing film with a top-notch cast that, for variety, focuses on the positives of going short against the banks and their real estate and the protagonists getting stinking rich.
+It's an amusing film with a top-notch cast that, for variety, focuses on the positives of going short against the banks and their real estate and the protagonists getting stinking rich.
 It actually happened, too.

 The credit crisis and derivatives

-Regulation of derivatives
+Regulation derivatives

 Test your knowledge